About Data reader protocols

 • For SAP Data readers, in the "Other logs" folder under the "LOGS" section in the Cloud Administration Portal.
 The log file name includes the Data model name, the Data reader ID and the timestamp.
 For example, Production_9958_202208.log

-• Enable the "Stop on error" option for specific Data readers.
-This option causes the Data Reader protocol to stop in the event a record is rejected or discarded
+• Enable the "On stop error" option for specific Data readers.
+This option causes the Data Reader protocol to stop in the event a record is rejected or discarded.